fkajzer/ell-sem-18/README.md

 use `pwd` in your terminal to get the working directory of the tracks/ORG/NML.
 Then update the locations of your files in `src/main.rs`:

-The `DebugMode` is set to `WRITETODEBUGFILES` as default, which will create a copy of your ORG and NML file in the same folder of the original file.
-The ORG will be created completely new, the NML will be a copy with overwritten values from the original NML file.

-After specifying their file path in `main.rs`, use `cargo run` to update the ORG and NML.

 # example

 ```